 Southern Sweet Potato Casserole Ingredients

-Sweet Potato filling Mixture:
+Sweet Potato Filling:

-- sweet potatoes – You’ll use cooked and mashed sweet potatoes as described earlier.
+- Sweet potatoes – You’ll use cooked and mashed sweet potatoes as described earlier.
 As discussed above, I prefer baked sweet potatoes for their deep, rich flavor.

-- sugar – I use granulated sugar for this recipe.
+- Sugar – I use granulated sugar for this recipe.
 You can also use your favorite sugar substitute made for baking.
-If you prefer, you can also substitute ¾ cup maple syrup for the sugar called for in the sweet potato mixture.
+If you prefer, you can also substitute 3/4 cup maple syrup for the sugar called for in the sweet potato mixture.
 Decrease the milk by 2 tablespoons.

-- butter – softened to room temperature.
+- Butter – softened to room temperature.
 I use salted butter.
 If you use unsalted, I recommend adding a pinch of salt.

-- vanilla extract – I use my homemade vanilla, but you can use store-bought pure vanilla extract
+- Vanilla extract – I use my homemade vanilla, but you can use store-bought pure vanilla extract.

-- milk – I prefer to use whole milk.
+- Milk – I prefer to use whole milk.
 See my notes below for a dairy-free casserole.

-- eggs – you’ll need large eggs for this recipe.
+- Eggs – you’ll need large eggs for this recipe.
 See my notes below for an egg-free casserole.